 Hanoi is in the northwest of Red River Delta.
 As the capital of Vietnam with a history of over 1,000 years, Hanoi is scattered with historical sites, such as Ba Dinh Square, One Pillar Pagoda and Temple of Literature.
-Ho Chi Minh’s Stilt House and Ho Chi Minh Mausoleum will give you a full understanding of the life of the great man.
-See also Hoan Kiem Lake?
+Ho Chi Minh's Stilt House and Ho Chi Minh Mausoleum will give you a full understanding of the life of the great man.
+Also, don't miss the Hoan Kiem Lake.

 ★ 1.
 Hanoi

 Things to Do in Hanoi: Go for Shopping Explore the Best Restaurants

 Trip Planning in Hanoi: Spend 2 Days in Hanoi 3 Days in Hanoi Weekend Getaways from Hanoi

 Saigon, also known as Ho Chi Minh City, is the biggest city in Vietnam.
 It was once colonized by French, so the city has many French-style buildings like Red Cathedral and Central Post Office.
 You can spend some time to enjoy luxurious ornaments.
 Going to a bustling market to experience local life is also a good choice.